s0ba/gitSavvy/README.md

 # gitSavvy
-test of using Sublime Text 3 with gitSavvy
+Test of using Sublime Text 3 with gitSavvy